Your guiding light through times of trouble, confusion, murkiness, tumult, chaos, and even the good times.

 I don't think he's ever really been laughed at.

-He doesn't he doesn't deal with it well.
+He doesn't deal with it well.

-Once more we see the schizophrenia of affirmative action, diversity, and identity politics.
+Number two, once more we see the schizophrenia of affirmative action, diversity, and identity politics.

-The university is both obliged to select students on the basis, at least in part of race, class, and gender, but then almost immediately faulted for a climate that in the eye of the recipient stigmatizes those whom it gives unusual consideration.
+The university is both obliged to select students on the basis, at least in part, of race, class, and gender, but then almost immediately faulted for a climate that in the eye of the recipient stigmatizes those whom it gives unusual consideration.

-Okay, university has to get people in here that are not like affirmative action, you've got to get race, you've got to get gender, you've got to have all this.
+You've got to get race, you've got to get gender, you've got to have all this.

 Then those people that get in get mad that they got in on that basis and blame the country for it.